 If you’re looking to protect your home, you can’t do better than installing outdoor cameras.
 Entry sensors and indoor cameras are good, but they don’t detect home invasions until someone’s already inside your house.
 And the only thing more effective than an outdoor camera is an outdoor camera that includes lighting options.
 There’s nothing like shining a light on a potential burglar to make them think twice about breaking in.

-In fact, Ring offers not just one outdoor camera with lighting but two: the Floodlight Cam and the Spotlight Cam.
-While both make it easier to see at night, they’re actually designed to serve very different functions.
+Ring offers two different cameras that include lighting options: the Floodlight Cam and the Spotlight Cam.
+Now, you might be asking yourself, why do they need to offer two?
+After all, light is light, right?
+Not necessarily.
+While both of these devices make it easier to see at night, they’re designed to serve different functions.

 Beyond this basic question, there are a host of other factors to consider.
 Are you looking for a hardwired model, or is wireless your thing?
 How are you planning to power your device?
 Battery?
 Outlet?
 Ring now offers solar panels.
 And how many of these devices does your property need?